The Miranda Standard Environment

 > = x, otherwise

-applied to a list of truthvalues, takes their logical
+and applied to a list of truthvalues, takes their logical

 conjunction.